Estimated reading time: 7 minutes

 Does your vape make you hiccup?
 If so, you’re not alone.
 Just speak to anyone who’s been vaping for a few weeks, and chances are, they’ve been hiccupping, too.

-But can vaping really cause hiccups?
-And if so, is it just the nicotine in e cigarettes that makes you hiccup, or is there some other reason, like not having the right vape kit?
+But why does vaping cause hiccups?
+And if so, is it just nicotine in e cigarettes that makes you hiccup, or is there some other reason, like not having the right vape kit?

-Let’s look at why you might get hiccups during or after vaping, and how to stop them from happening in the first place.
+Read on to find out why hiccups happen during or after vaping, and how you can stop them from happening in the first place.

 Why do I get hiccups from vaping?

-Nicotine is the main reason why you get hiccups when you vape, though this is not due to vapour that you inhale.
-Instead, hiccups happen because some of the nicotine you vape condenses in your mouth and gets swallowed.
-As with smoking, inhaling too quickly while vaping can also cause hiccupping by making you swallow large gulps of air.
+Nicotine is the main reason for vaping hiccups, though this is not from vapour that you inhale.
+Instead, hiccups happen because some nicotine vapour condenses in your mouth and gets swallowed.
+As with smoking, inhaling too quickly while vaping can also cause hiccupping by making you swallow gulps of air.

 Why does nicotine cause hiccups?